LIFEHUBBER

 What appears notable

-Based on the repository, the notable angle is the project’s attempt to widen what counts as usable context while avoiding a heavier vector-database workflow.
+Based on the repository, readers may notice the project's attempt to widen what counts as usable context while avoiding a heavier vector-database workflow.

 Before using